ubcchemecar/beginners-tutorial/tutorial-1.md

 # 7. Chem-E-Car Subdomain
 We will link your `http://<username>.github.io/` to a Chem-E-Car subdomain at `<USERNAME>.ubcchemecar.com`.
 Your `<USERNAME>` for the Chem-E-Car sub-domain can be the same as your GitHub username, or something different if you want to change it.

-1. Create a new file called `CNAME` in your repository.
+1. Create a new file called `CNAME` (this file should have no extension, easier to do on Github website by clicking the 'Create new file' button) in your repository.
 2. In the CNAME file, type in `<username>.ubcchemecar.com`
 3. Contact Siang to link your `http://<username>.github.io/` site to a Chem-E-Car subdomain, `http://<username>.ubcchemecar.com/`